AdamSobieski/Nifty/OVERVIEW.md

 The interoperation and [orchestration](https://en.wikipedia.org/wiki/Orchestration_(computing)) between workflows and dialogue systems are topics of technical interest.

-Other technical possiblities include that educational items, exercises, and activities could each be their own .NET assembly and loaded and unloaded by intelligent tutoring systems at runtime.
+Other technical possibilities include that educational items, exercises, and activities could each be their own .NET assembly and loaded and unloaded by intelligent tutoring systems at runtime.